shivanshdave/2020-432/post-class/README.md

 ## Alternative Quiz 2 is also due for those folks at NOON on 2020-05-04.

-I am in receipt of this from:
+I am in receipt of this from all five affected people.
+You should have an email from me with your grade on this alternative.

 - Kara Hageman
 - Logan Harper
 - Noah Lorincz-Comi
 - Shayan Monabbati

-I am still waiting to receive it from:

 - Vachan Vadmal

 ## General Announcements